 Black Racer (Non Venmous)

 Racer snakes are very long, large and supple snakes.
-The adult snakes are generally black, brown, blue or green in cooler and the young ones are grey and are flecked with spots on their middles.
+The adult snakes are generally black, brown, blue or green in color and the young ones are grey and are flecked with spots on their middles.
 They have smooth scale, which are divided into 17 rows.
 They mostly dwell in fields, brushy areas, grasslands, prairie land, mountains and pine flat woods.

 Racer snakes have a distinguished head and large eyes with round pupils.
 They usually prey on small mammals, lizards, frogs and insects.
 They hibernate during the months of winter.